aryanjassal/chroma/README.md

 I have been trying to inject the default theme table into lua's system path, so theme developers can get type hints.
 Applications like `vim` (kind of) do it, so it should be possible.
 I just can't figure out how to do it.
 If anyone does, you're welcome to contribute.
 Rather, _please_ contribute.

 I want to add a GUI to go with Chroma, but I don't have time to make the whole thing by myself in a reasonable time frame.
 If anyone wants to contribute, then feel free to step up and take over the development.

+I need opinions on the type system of my code.
+It is a _hot mess_.
+I'm coming from a TypeScript/C++ background where we have stricter typing.
+In ways, Python is liberating.
+In other ways, it is a nightmare.
+This is one such way of being a nightmare.
+Litearlly no type safety.
+This alone is making me want to switch languages to something like TypeScript, but I want to keep this beginner-friendly, so I will try my best to keep the code free of unneeded jargon.
+Still, however, I still need inputs on handling typing in my code base, especially under `chroma.colors` as that is the hottest of messes so far.